-- Iain is currently acting for a Government Department in high value litigation against a former contractor.
+- Iain recently acted for a Government Department in high value litigation against a former contractor.

 - Lombard North Central plc v Hill

-Iain successfully obtained strike out and summary judgment on claims worth over £250,000 for sums due under an aircraft mortgage, and successfully resisted a proposed appeal.
+Successfully obtained strike out and summary judgment on claims worth over £250,000 for sums due under an aircraft mortgage, and successfully resisted a proposed appeal.

 - Lucas v Financial Services Authority